 “And drop by the office anytime too,” Rose continued.
 “Your mom wasn’t the only one who loved it when you would come around.”

 “When you’re ready, kiddo.
 Morning, noon or night, just call.”

-Sam watched Rose walk across the Ice Bridge and enter the Glacier Pique.
-Her eyes welled up as she looked into the newsroom, where she could almost see her mom, hair tied up into a loose ponytail, still working.
+Sam watched Rose walk across the Ice Bridge and enter the Glacier Pique office.
+Her eyes welled up as she looked into the newsroom where she could almost see her mom — her shiny, black hair tied up into a loose ponytail — still working.
 Sam turned away sharply, her whole body trembling.

 “Do you know if Mr. and Mrs. B like clams?
 I only ask because I love clams and I usually have a clam dish at least once a week.
 Well, not always, but usually,” Penelope said, interrupting Sam’s train of thought.
 “But if they don’t like clams then it might be a bit of a problem if they adopt me.
 I mean, my parents are great, and I mean, really great and I love them and everything, but I would just love for the B’s to adopt me.
 They are such awesome people, don’t you think?
 Ooooh, I hope they’re not into spicy food.
 I cannot handle spicy.”